• Skip to main content

 Serving suggestions

-I love these easy pumpkin spice cupcakes with the cream cheese lemon frosting, but you can drizzle them lightly with melted dark chocolate or orange/lemon glaze instead if you want to keep calories down.
+I love these easy pumpkin spice cupcakes with the cream cheese lemon frosting, but you can drizzle them lightly with melted dark chocolate or orange/lemon glaze instead if you prefer.
 You could also omit the lemon zest in the frosting and stir in dark chocolate flakes instead or scatter these over the frosting.

 Top tips

 • Ensure your oven temperature is not too high.
 If you are using a regular oven bake these cupcakes in the centre at 180 C/ gas mark 4.
 For fan assisted ovens the temperature should be a little lower - 170 C/ gas mark 3.
-The right temperature will produce perfect, evenly risen cupcakes without high peaks.
+The right temperature will produce perfect, evenly risen (as well as moist) cupcakes without high peaks.

 • Use readymade pumpkin spice (2 tsp) instead of individual spices if preferred.